 - i.
-The first phase of any Master Development Plan for the EG-TOD shall include the pedestrian street required to support that phase; a minimum of 20,000 square feet of retail, services, and financial services fronting on the pedestrian street; and a maximum of 600,000 square feet of office development; and - ii.
-The second phase of any Master Development Plan for the EG-TOD shall include a minimum of 300 units of multi-family housing. - b.
+The first phase of any Master Development Plan for the EG-TOD shall include the pedestrian street required to support that phase; a minimum of 20,000 square feet of retail, services, and financial service uses fronting on the pedestrian street; and a maximum of 600,000 square feet of office development; and - ii.
+The second phase of any Master Development Plan for the EG-TOD shall include a minimum of 300 units of multi-family housing. - c.
 Dimensional requirements pursuant to LUC 20.25P.060 as listed below: - i.
 Setbacks; - ii.
 Maximum impervious/lot coverage; - iii.
 Building height for each building identified in subsection B.1 of this section; - iv.
-Floor area ratio for each building identified in subsection B.1 of this section - (1) At a minimum square footage excepted from FAR pursuant to 20.25P.060B shall be identified. - (2) Uses may vest pursuant to the vesting provisions applicable to the underlying Master Development Plan if the specific uses are identified pursuant to LUC 20.25P.050.A; - c.
-Landscape development pursuant to LUC 20.25P.070; - d.
-Parking, circulation, and internal walkway requirements pursuant to LUC 20.25P.080; - e.
-EG-TOD street development standards pursuant to LUC 20.25P.090; and - f.
+Floor area ratio for each building identified in subsection B.1 of this section - (1) At a minimum square footage excepted from FAR pursuant to 20.25P.060B shall be identified. - (2) Uses may vest pursuant to the vesting provisions applicable to the underlying Master Development Plan if the specific uses are identified pursuant to LUC 20.25P.050.A; - d.
+Landscape development pursuant to LUC 20.25P.070; - e.
+Parking, circulation, and internal walkway requirements pursuant to LUC 20.25P.080; - f.
+EG-TOD street development standards pursuant to LUC 20.25P.090; and - g.
 Site development guidelines pursuant to LUC 20.25P.100.B. - 2.
 When Required. - a.
-A master development plan shall be required when an applicant proposes to develop more than one building under a single ownership.
+A master development plan shall be required when an applicant proposes to develop more than one building under a single ownership. - b.
+A master development plan shall be required where the applicant proposes to build a single building on one parcel that is adjacent to any street depicted on the figure in LUC 20.25P.090.A.3. - 3.
+For the purposes of this section, the project limit may be drawn to encompass a right-of-way that bisects a site, provided the Director finds that the following connectivity criteria can be met: - a.
+A system of corner and mid-block crossings shall be provided to functionally connect on-site pedestrian paths across the bisecting right-of-way within the proposed project limit;